Selling to the Government

 Electronic invoicing (e-invoicing) was introduced in 2018, based on the requirement set forth in Directive 2014/55/EU.
 The Directive makes the receipt and processing of electronic invoices in public procurement obligatory.
 Standards for e-invoicing are being developed by the European Committee for Standardization (CEN).

 All Irish work, supply, service, and utility procurement project notices which fall within the guidelines of EU public procurement directives are published electronically in the Official Journal of the European Community (OJEC) ‘S’ series.
-The Irish government also has its own eTenders Public Sector Procurement portal that provides electronic access to all Irish public sector procurement opportunities published in the OJEC and in the national and local print media.
+The Irish government also manages the national tendering platform - eTenders - which provides electronic access to all Irish public sector procurement opportunities published in the OJEC and in the national and local print media.
 U.S. Commercial Service Ireland actively monitors and reports on major procurement projects offering opportunities for U.S. firms.
 Since 2016, Ireland has seen increased investment funding from the European Investment Bank (EIB) for a range of EIB-funded projects in Ireland.

 There are restrictions for United States suppliers in the utilities sector across the European Union, both in the EU Utilities Directive and in coverage of the GPA.
 Article 85 of Directive 2014/25 allows European Union contracting authorities to either reject non-EU bids where the proportion of goods originating in non-European Union countries exceeds fifty percent or give preference to the EU bid if prices are equivalent (within a three percent margin).
 Moreover, the Directive allows EU contracting authorities to retain the right to suspend or restrict the award of service contract to undertakings in third countries where no reciprocal access is granted.